thoughtworks/twde-datalab/README.md

 - [Coming up with a hypothesis about some feature engineering tasks and test your hypothesis](https://github.com/ThoughtWorksInc/twde-datalab/blob/master/jupyter_notebooks/Feature_Engineering.ipynb)
 - See also "Ways To Get Involed" below, or search our issues for more things!

-## Getting Started on AWS
-To exploit cloud computing, you can start by [installing Anaconda on AWS EC2 instance](https://hackernoon.com/aws-ec2-part-3-installing-anaconda-on-ec2-linux-ubuntu-dbef0835818a) and [setting up Jupyter Notebooks on AWS](https://towardsdatascience.com/setting-up-and-using-jupyter-notebooks-on-aws-61a9648db6c5).

-For computation using fbprophet, AMI image `tw_datalab_prophet_forecast_favorita` is available with the relevant jupyter notebook.

 ## Ways To Get Involved
 There are many low hanging fruit ready to be picked by you, dear reader, if you want to get involved in the Data Science world at ThoughtWorks.
 You should look to the [issues](https://github.com/ThoughtWorksInc/twde-datalab/issues) on this repository for specifics or to ask for guidance.
 Categorically, some of the possible next steps include:
   - Use more features for existing algorithms